Latest Blog Posts

 Furniture needed to be oiled to protected it from drying out and cracking.

-Lastly look at things that only need to be done twice a year.
+Lastly, look at things that only need to be done twice a year.

 The interesting thing about this article written in 1961 is how much things have not changed.
 A lot of things they suggested to do daily, weekly monthly or yearly have not changed.
 Doing a little each day, week, month or year makes it easier to stay organized.
 Having the tasks scheduled makes it easier to avoid procrastination.
-Although we hardly ever use silver, we have self defrosting refrigerators and self cleaning appliances, we don’t do a lot of ironing, we have now added to our schedules, software and hardware maintenance, cleaning more than one vehicle, pools, lawns, etc.
+Although we hardly ever use silver, we have self-defrosting refrigerators and self-cleaning appliances, we don’t do a lot of ironing, we have now added to our schedules, software and hardware maintenance, cleaning more than one vehicle, pools, lawns, etc.

 Cleaning Schedule / Organizing Schedule

 When my mom died my sister made a cleaning schedule for my dad.
 It was similar to the ideas in this article.
-It was based on what needs to be cleaned each week and then one additional thing to clean each week which changed each week, and then a thing to do each month with each month different.
-By the end of the year the entire house, walls, drapes, cupboards, baseboards, appliances had been cleaned with only a little extra effort need once a month.
+It was based on what needed to be cleaned each week and then one additional thing to clean each week which changed each week, and then a thing to do each month with each month different.
+By the end of the year the entire house, walls, drapes, cupboards, baseboards, and appliances had been cleaned with only a little extra effort needed once a month.

 Some of you may sit down and make a list of things to do each day week, month, semi annually and annually.
 For others make the lists as you go.
 At the end of the year you will have good ideas of how to schedule cleaning and maintenance tasks to have a life that runs smoothly and leaves more time for fun, joy and happiness.